con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > chos kun ngo bo nyid 'chang ba/ /
 >> 	chos te] em.; de NyiGyu

-The highest nature of all that exists,
+The highest nature of all entities,
 Supportive of the nature of all things,
-With *dharma*s unarisen, with goals for all,
+With goals for all, with *dharma*s unarisen,
 Supportive of the nature of all *dharma*s, (116)

-* QUESTION: Why dharmā?

 > ekakṣaṇamahāprājñasarvadharmāvabodhadhṛk |